The OCMT2018 Organizing Committee and Board of Directors

 John is a music therapist working in Edmonton, AB.
 He specializes in working with geriatric clients, particularly those with Alzheimer’s type dementia and in recent years, neurological disorders and trauma as the result of neurological injury.
 Founder of the OCMT concept and a past presenter, he has a passion for connecting music therapists from around the world and a passion for educating the public concerning music therapy.
 He also instructs an introductory course in music therapy at several local university/colleges.
 John graduated from the Master’s of Music Therapy (MMT) program at Temple University in 1995.

-We recognize a great need and a great potential for online conferences within our field, and we are committed to making that happen.
+As music therapy professionals, we recognize a great need and a great potential for online conferences within our field, and we are committed to making that happen.
 As an Organizing Committee, we encourage you to provide ongoing feedback and involvement in the planning of the conference.
 We rely heavily on the use of social networking, blogs, newsletters and the like.
 During the conference itself, you will have an opportunity to speak with/text directly with the presenters, in real-time, and following presentations via chat type platforms.

 We believe that with access to internet, no music therapist should feel isolated within his/her profession, but feel empowered in sharing views, issues, concerns and positive outcomes.
 We believe that the more we learn from the different practices and cultural impact in music therapy the more powerful our profession will grow.
 We understand and value the contributions of support and learning that colleagues can make throughout your professional career as a music therapist.
 Previously, the formation of such networks was limited by your ability to reach out to fellow students and occasionally, professionals in your area.
 The internet has created unparalleled opportunity to meet and collaborate with colleagues throughout the world.
 This conference will likewise bring together participants from many countries, in many areas of practice.